chuckworkstation/chuckworkstation/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Charles Ebong
 =====================================================================================================================================

-Cloud / DevOps Engineer/ Web Developer
+Cloud Admin/ DevOps Engineer/ Web Developer
 -----------------------

-"Cloud architect by day, software developer and DevOps Batman by night.
+"Cloud admin by day, software developer and DevOps Batman by night.
 Developing New softwares and Transforming ideas into scalable, resilient, and secure cloud solutions on AWS and Azure.
-Automating the future, one line of code at a time. ☁️🚀 #AWSCloud #DevOps #CodeCraftsman"
+Automating the future, one line of code at a time. ☁️🚀# Azure #AWSCloud #DevOps #Cloud_Admin"

 * 🌍  I'm based in Atlanta
 * 🖥️  See my portfolio at [LinkedIn](http://https://www.linkedin.com/in/charles-ebong-04991625a/)